 So there you have it; my summer of video gaming learning that encompasses science, math, computer programming, art, and reading.
 Did I miss anything?

 How about you?
-Please share your ideas for getting your kids learning this summer!
+Please share your ideas for getting your kids to learn this summer!
 Thanks!
 I’d appreciate the ideas!